Presidency of Abraham Lincoln: Early actions on slavery

 Throughout the first year and a half of his presidency, Lincoln made it clear that the North was fighting the war to preserve the Union and not to end slavery.
 Though unwilling to publicly declare the abolition of slavery as a war goal, Lincoln considered various plans that would provide for the eventual abolition of slavery and explored the idea of compensated emancipation, including one proposal that would have seen all Delaware slaves freed by 1872.
-He also met with Fredrick Douglass and other black leaders, discussing the possibility of a colonization project in Central America.
+He also met with Frederick Douglass and other black leaders, discussing the possibility of a colonization project in Central America.
 Abolitionists criticized Lincoln for his slowness in moving from his initial position of non-interference with slavery to one of emancipation.
 In an August 1862 letter to anti-slavery journalist Horace Greeley, Lincoln explained:

 As the Civil War continued, freeing the slaves became an important wartime measure for weakening the rebellion by destroying the economic base of its leadership class.
 In August 1861, Lincoln signed the Confiscation Act of 1861, which authorized court proceedings to confiscate the slaves of anyone who participated in or aided the Confederate war effort.
 The act however, did not specify whether the slaves were free.
 In April 1862, Lincoln signed a law abolishing slavery in Washington, D.C., and, in June, he signed a law abolishing slavery in all federal territories.
 The following month, Lincoln signed the Confiscation Act of 1862, which declared that all Confederate slaves taking refuge behind Union lines were to be set free.